-Some initiatives are also being progressed to help to raise the profile of the council with care leavers/LAC's as an employer, as well as providing them with valuable employability skills and experience and pathways to apprenticeships.
-These are:

-- A mock interview scheme for care leavers/LAC's is being developed within the council.
+- 20. Initiatives are being progressed to help to raise the profile of the council with Care Leavers/LAC as an employer, as well as providing them with valuable employability skills and experience and pathways to apprenticeships with the aim of encouraging these young people to apply for and secure apprenticeships with the Council, and with other employers across Wiltshire.
+These initiatives are: - a) A mock interview scheme for Care Leavers/LAC is being developed within the council.
 These interviews are designed to give young people the chance to experience what may be their first interview, or hone their existing interview skills, in a safe place.
 They will receive feedback following their interview.
 Managers who have experience of interviewing have been asked to participate.
 Future calls for volunteers to be on the interview panel may go wider than just managers, so long as they have significant interview experience.
 A pack to support the interviewees with preparation, including lots of helpful hints and tips has also been developed.
 Interviewees will be able to choose between three jobs (facilities operations officer, leisure centre receptionist and apprentice business support officer in planning) to be interviewed for.
-Interviewers will be provided with all interview questions and a feedback sheet. - Opportunities for frontline work experience are being developed, initially in facilities management and leisure, with a view to extending to jobs in our environment services in the future.
+Interviewers will be provided with all interview questions and a feedback sheet. - b) Opportunities for frontline work experience are being developed, initially in facilities management and leisure, with a view to extending to jobs in our environment services in the future.
 These week-long placements will be designed to be as flexible as possible, for example, could be undertaken as one day a week for five weeks rather than all in one week.
-Frontline placements are preferable as no IT equipment or access is needed. - Business Apprentices - 18.
-The option to develop a pool of business administration apprentices will be explored, possibly targeting school leavers, on the understanding that once they complete their apprenticeships it is likely that there would be a vacancy in the council based on turnover rates for these types of posts.
-Alternatively, they could be employed via the Wiltshire Temporary Bank until a suitable vacancy becomes available to meet to meet fluctuating demands on services, and to support changes in business priorities and increased demand affecting capacity, for example the long term staff absence and the recent incident in Salisbury.
-Funding to support this initiative would need to be agreed. - Social Care Apprentices - 19.
-Options to use the levy funding for social care apprentices within the council and with our provider services in health and social care are being explored.
-This would support the work to resolve the widespread recruitment and retention difficulties in these services.
+Frontline placements are preferable as no IT equipment or access is needed. - c) The Apprenticeship and Training Co-Ordinator has worked with Wiltshire College to create a programme which will support Care Leavers and LAC to achieve functional skills in English and Maths before starting the apprenticeship, where required.